BlueMesa/LabDB/doc/Install.md

-# Installation instructions for Ubuntu Server 14.04:
+# Installation instructions for Ubuntu Server:

+> The codebase of this project aged over time and installation got a bit more complicated.
+To get you started quickly, we now provide a Docker image that will get you up and running in minutes.
+If you want to install on a standalone server, you can use the Docker images as an inspiration.
+The below instructions will most certainly fail until I upgrade them to more recent ubuntu version and PHP 7 which is now required for this project.

-Before you install, please read the [requirements] (Requirements.md).
+Before you install, please read the [requirements](Requirements.md).

 ### Install the required software